frantgn90/handwrittendigit-predictor/README.md

-# Handwritten predictor
+# Handwritten digits predictor
-This is a naive and suboptimal implementation of a handwritten prediction.
+This is a naive and suboptimal implementation of a handwritten digits prediction.
 Under the hood there is a non-optimized single-layer perceptron that uses the delta rule for learning

 ## Train the model